 - Middling 5GHz range performance

-The TP-Link AC4000 is a great tri-band router that merges the best of both worlds by offering solid throughput performance with robust parental controls and adds three years of free network security powered by Trend Micro.
+The TP-Link AC4000 is an excellent tri-band router that merges the best of both worlds by offering solid throughput performance with robust parental controls and adds three years of free network security powered by Trend Micro.
 It builds on the success of our top pick from last year, the TP-Link AC1900 (Archer C9), only that it offers tri-band connectivity frequency over the latter’s dual-band and a host of other features.

-That said, should you need the fastest router transfer speeds, excellent range and low latency and you want something future-proofed for the next generation of Wi-Fi devices (Wi-Fi 6 ready), check out our Editors’ Choice – the TP-Link Archer AX6000.
+That said, should you need the fastest router transfer speeds, excellent range, and low latency and you want something future-proofed for the next generation of Wi-Fi devices (Wi-Fi 6 ready), check out our Editors’ Choice – the TP-Link Archer AX6000.

 TP-Link Archer A20 Specs

 - Router Class: Home

 - Standards: IEEE 802.11ac/n/a 5 GHz; IEEE 802.11n/b/g 2.4 GHz

 - WiFi Speeds: AC4000 (dual 5GHz – 1625 Mbps; 2.4GHz – 750 Mbps)